wumpus/pandas-appender/README.md

 [![Build Status](https://dev.azure.com/lindahl0577/pandas-appender/_apis/build/status/wumpus.pandas-appender?branchName=main)](https://dev.azure.com/lindahl0577/pandas-appender/_build/latest?definitionId=2&branchName=main) [![Coverage](https://coveralls.io/repos/github/wumpus/pandas-appender/badge.svg?branch=main)](https://coveralls.io/github/wumpus/pandas-appender?branch=main) [![Apache License 2.0](https://img.shields.io/github/license/wumpus/pandas-appender.svg)](LICENSE)

 Have you ever wanted to append a bunch of rows to a Pandas DataFrame?
-Turns out that it's extremely inefficient to do so for a large dataframe, you're supposed to make multiple dataframes and pd.concat them instead.
+Turns out that it's extremely inefficient to do!
+For a large dataframe, you're supposed to make multiple dataframes and `pd.concat()` them instead.

 So... helper function?
-Pandas doesn't seem to have one.
+Pandas doesn't have one.
 Roll your own?
 OK then.
 Here's that helper function.
-It can append around 1 million very small rows per cpu-second, and has a modest additional memory usage of around 5 megabytes, dynamically growing with the number of rows appended.
+It can append around 1 million very small rows per cpu-second.
+It has a modest additional memory usage of around 5 megabytes, dynamically growing with the number of rows appended.

 ## Install